-(a) the processing, handling, movement and storage of materials and substances used to carry out the activity; and (b) the treatment, storage, processing, reprocessing, transport and disposal of waste generated by the activity.
-02.1 All plant and equipment installed at the premises or used in connection with the licensed activity: (a) must be maintained in a proper and efficient condition; and (b) must be operated in a proper and efficient manner.
-Noted 02.2 All persons associated with the licensee including employees, agents' licensee, contractors and subcontractors must be advised of their responsibilities and liabilities under the Protection of the Environment Operations Act 1997.
-Barrick Induction Training package Training Course Register for Barrick personnel Yes July 2004The Barrick induction that is provided to all personnel entering or working on the site includes information on environmental management generally and specifically in relation to responsibilities under the POEO Act.January 2005Barrick Management were given detailed training on the POEO Act on 15 Nov 2004.December 2005Induction training for all employees includes environmental management components and the training is recorded for each employee.Further training on the requirements of the POEO Act was conducted in July 2005.
+O2.1 (b) the treatment, storage, processing, reprocessing, transport and disposal of waste generated by the activity.
+All plant and equipment installed at the premises or used in connection with the licensed activity: (a) must be maintained in a proper and efficient condition; and (b) must be operated in a proper and efficient manner.
+Noted O2.2 All persons associated with the licensee including employees, agents' licensee, contractors and subcontractors must be advised of their responsibilities and liabilities under the Protection of the Environment Operations Act 1997.
+Barrick Induction Training package Training Course Register for Barrick personnel - 2005 Training Course Summary for Barrick CGP - 22 June 2006 Yes July 2004 The Barrick induction that is provided to all personnel entering or working on the site includes information on environmental management generally and specifically in relation to responsibilities under the POEO Act.
+January 2005 Barrick Management were given detailed training on the POEO Act on 15 Nov 2004.
+December 2005 Induction training for all employees includes environmental management components and the training is recorded for each employee.
+Further training on the requirements of the POEO Act was conducted in July 2005.
+June 2006 Training of 60 personnel in the responsibilities and liabilities under the POEO Act was conducted January 2006.